Byofa/Baby-Shark/README.md

 ## Description

-For the Project by our school ETNA, we had to do a project in c that copy sudo.
+For a Hackathon Project by our school ETNA, we had to do a project in c that copy sudo.
+Winner Project 🏆

 ## Getting Started